 Osaka – Genji-soba

-Hachioji – Takao-san they have a separate vegan menu
+Hachioji – Takao-san has a separate vegan menu

 Tokyo – Shoujin Handmade Soba-noodle Shop ASAHI